ui4x/ui4html/docs/README.md

     <source src="intro.mp4" type="video/mp4">
 </video>

+## Introduction

-ui4html brings layout close to the element definitions. ui4 mindset is focused on building an **app UI** quickly and intuitively, not typographically finessing an HTML **document**.
+`ui4html` brings layout to the HTML,  close to the element definitions.
+It is a good fit if you want to create a web-based **app UI** quickly and intuitively, as opposed to finessing the look and feel of an HTML **document**.

+`ui4html` gives you "strict flexibility".
+UI elements are placed strictly ("Place this element below that one") but flexibly ("And keep it there when it moves").

-Here's the code from the video above, and some highlighted ui4 features:
+Here's the code from the video above, and some highlighted `ui4html` features:

 ```html
 <div fit="true" dock="center">